ferreira-tb/tauri-plugin-prevent-default/README.md

 The plugin should work fine on Windows, but there are still tests to be done on MacOS and Linux.
 If you encounter any problems on these platforms, please [open an issue](https://github.com/ferreira-tb/tauri-plugin-prevent-default/issues).

+## Supported Tauri Version

+This plugin requires Tauri `2.0.0-rc` or later.